 The Portuguese, Dutch and English all set up colonial outposts, but the Dutch came to dominate the archipelago, with Java, Sumatra, Bali, Kalimantan, Sulawesi, Maluku, West New Guinea and most of the other islands forming the Dutch East Indies.
 During WWII, Indonesia was occupied by the Japanese, and in the postwar period there was strong resistance against a return to Dutch rule.
 In 1949, Indonesia achieved its independence, nominally united as a single country, despite many regional, religious and political differences.

 Indonesia today embraces a tremendous diversity, from modern industrial cities to subsistence farming villages.
 There are religious tensions between fundamentalist Muslims, moderate Muslims, Christians and other minorities; secessionist movements in far northern Sumatra and West New Guinea; and persistent economic problems.
 Natural disasters and the environment also present challenges.

-Generally, holiday visitors from most countries are granted a 30-day visa on arrival for a fee of USD25.
+Generally, holiday visitors from most countries are granted a 30-day visa on arrival.
 Visas are non-transferable, but may be extended once for an additional 30 days without leaving the country.
 Your passport must be valid for at least six months’ from the date of your departure from Indonesia.